 On the occassion of the 100th anniversary of the bauhaus, SAVVY Contemporary seeks to challenge and act against the inherent, neocolonial power structures in design practices, theory and teaching with its project Spinning Triangles.
-It takes up the founding moment of the Bauhaus one hundred years ago and departs from its reality as a school of design to reverse and reshape it.
+It takes up the founding moment of the Bauhaus one hundred years ago and starts from its reality as a school of design to reverse and reshape it.
 We recognize the Bauhaus not only as a solution, but also as a problem, and will propose a school of design that may well become an “un-school,” and will emerge through a process between Dessau, Kinshasa, Berlin and Hong Kong.

 Interventions and workshops

 Intervention at the opening festival of “100 years of bauhaus”